 Website design is a sizeable and important project that is only tasked to those who you trust.
-That is why we are used to dealing with top tier management and CEOs who come to us seeking their company website to be designed – it is justifiably too important a task to outsource to an intern for example.
+That is why we are used to dealing with top tier management and CEOs who come to us seeking their company website to be designed – it is just too important a task to outsource to an intern, for example.

 Consider Needs vs. Wants

 To own a company or to work at top-level in a company is a big achievement which you should be proud of.
 Yet, you should not let this pride influence your website design too much and make the mistake of overtly glorifying your company via your website.
 This takes up valuable real estate and can sabotage the ability of your online presence to drive sales into your company.
 We touched on this here when we discussed how to create an ‘About Us’ page that sells.
 With this, it becomes important to establish the most basic needs versus wants when designing your website.
 You need a website that facilitates, buttresses and sustains sales for your company.
 While you may want a platform to elaborate on company achievements, milestones and understandably proud moments; your website is not the place to do this.